-Response Measures to Risks and Opportunities 1 Shift toward a carbon-free society and a circular economy Regarding the risk of climate change, we believe there will be greater opportunities for us to popularize our long-cultivated technologies for fuel efficiency, low exhaust gas, and electrification around the world.
+Response Measures to Risks and Opportunities

+Regarding the risk of climate change, we believe there will be greater opportunities for us to popularize our long-cultivated technologies for fuel efficiency, low exhaust gas, and electrification around the world.
 Also, particularly in Europe, expectations are increasing with respect to initiatives for the creation of a recycling-based society.
-Through flexible cooperation and co-creation with other companies, we aim to accelerate the development of technologies for reducing CO2 emissions and realize the stable supply of such technologies on a global scale.
-At the same time, we will help reduce CO2 emissions across society through the development of new technologies such as those that generate and use hydrogen and the traceability technologies needed for resource recycling.
-With a view to achieving a carbon-free society and a circular economy, we will also strive to reduce and curtail CO2 emissions across our supply chain and promote resource recycling.
-2 Diversification of people's values and consumption behavior Reduction in transportation as digital technologies proliferate and consumption patterns change Risks By swiftly responding to diversifying needs such as automated driving Intensifying competition due to the increasing entry and the provision of safe and comfortable vehicle interiors, we can of IT companies able to address diversifying values increase the number of growth opportunities for DENSO.
-To respond to the risk of companies from other industries entering the automotive · Heightened awareness of "peace of mind," leading industry, we are collaborating with other companies both inside and to the diversification of technologies related to outside the automotive industry to leverage our respective fields of peace of mind and expansion in value systems expertise while also strengthening our unique technological and (safety awareness, pursuit of comfort, privacy, Opportunities Monozukuri (manufacturing) capabilities.
-By doing so, we will invigorate disaster alerts, etc.) our development activities in new domains with a sense of speed · Rising need for added value due to the accelerating shift to digital technologies and IT 3 Emergence of social issues Alongside the proliferation of material goods, social issues such as aging Delays in developing and commercializing societies, the depopulation of rural areas, overcrowding of urban areas, technologies in response to increasingly complex Risks and traffic congestion have become more severe.
-To resolve these issues, and intricate material issues (Materiality) we will accelerate the development of technologies that help prevent accidents and eliminate traffic congestion.
-By leveraging the know-how Expansion of businesses that contribute to the we have cultivated through our Monozukuri activities, including in-vehicle, resolution of social issues (growing needs for automation, and IoT know-how, we will strive to constantly develop automated driving, the prevention of traffic Opportunities accidents, food safety, electrification to address labor shortages, etc.)
+Through flexible cooperation and co-creation with other companies, we aim to accelerate the development of technologies for reducing CO_2 emissions and realize the stable supply of such technologies on a global scale.
+At the same time, we will help reduce CO_2 emissions across society through the development of new technologies such as those that generate and use hydrogen and the traceability technologies needed for resource recycling.
+With a view to achieving a carbon-free society and a circular economy, we will also strive to reduce and curtail CO_2 emissions across our supply chain and promote resource recycling.

-4 Structural changes and instability within the international community

-Risks Rising threats toward DENSO's business management (military strikes, cyberattacks, etc.) Revisions to business models (regulation response and supply chains) due to divisions between countries and regions Opportunities Progressing expansion of new markets and business partnerships with the aim of resolving social and environmental issues
+By swiftly responding to diversifying needs such as automated driving and the provision of safe and comfortable vehicle interiors, we can increase the number of growth opportunities for DENSO.
+To respond to the risk of companies from other industries entering the automotive industry, we are collaborating with other companies both inside and outside the automotive industry to leverage our respective fields of expertise while also strengthening our unique technological and Monozukuri (manufacturing) capabilities.
+By doing so, we will invigorate our development activities in new domains with a sense of speed.

+Alongside the proliferation of material goods, social issues such as aging societies, the depopulation of rural areas, overcrowding of urban areas, and traffic congestion have become more severe.
+To resolve these issues, we will accelerate the development of technologies that help prevent accidents and eliminate traffic congestion.
+By leveraging the know-how we have cultivated through our Monozukuri activities, including in-vehicle, automation, and IoT know-how, we will strive to constantly develop technologies and create businesses in the non-automotive domain that help keep people safe and work to expand these technologies and businesses across the globe.

+community